flexiblepower/s2auth/docs/server/hooks.md

 3. Keep hook functions async.
 4. Use specific `S2ConnectError` subclasses when refusing protocol operations.
 5. Treat hook contexts as read-only snapshots.
+6. If a hook needs FastAPI request data, bridge it explicitly through an async FastAPI dependency and a `wepositive-di` provider.
-6. Keep each hook focused on one decision or piece of server metadata.
+7. Keep each hook focused on one decision or piece of server metadata.

 ## How hooks work